Graduate Student Assistantship

-Graduate Assistantships are awarded to well-qualified students, however, not all qualified graduate students receive assistantships.
-Normally, Graduate Assistantships are awarded on an academic year (Fall-Spring) basis; however, some are available in the summer semester.
+Graduate Assistantships are awarded to well-qualified students (GPA, grades etc.), however, not all qualified graduate students will receive assistantships.
+Normally, Graduate Assistantships are awarded on an academic year basis (Fall-Spring); some are available in the summer terms.

 There are two types of Assistantships: Teaching and Research Assistantships.